po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/26-Stu_Obj-Destructuring/README.md

 ---

-## 💡 Hints

-What method can we use to split the string into variables?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How is destructuring helpful when using it with other web frameworks, like React?
+* How is destructuring helpful when using it with other web frameworks?

 Use [Google](https://www.google.com) or another search engine to research this.